-Our job is to make you and your internal IT people look great and operate brilliantly.

-When you look great, so do we - we all win!
+Our job is to make you and your internal IT people look great, and operate well.
+When you look great, so do we - everyone wins!

-Don't take our word for it: Here's what our clients say

-I've spent a long time in this guide educating you how to buy an IT support service.
-I've covered all of the bases, and by now you should really know what you want and need in your own IT support partner.
+Don't take our word for it: here's what our clients say We've spent a long time in this guide educating you how to buy an IT support service.
+We've covered all the bases, and by now you should really know what you want and need in your own IT support partner.